packem/packem/README.md

 > **Note:**
 >
-> - As of now, prebuilt Packem binaries are only available for MacOS (x64) and Linux (x64) machines.
+> - As of now, prebuilt Packem binaries are only available for MacOS (_x64_) and Ubuntu (_x64_) machines.
 Prebuilt Windows binaries are to appear soon.
 > - This is a pre-release version.
 Do not use it in production.

 ## Table of Contents